Concertino for Clarinet and Chamber Orchestra (2009)

 Resembling the slow movement of many solo concerti written in the Baroque era, the second movement has a purely through-composed structure.
 In this movement the clarinet’s lyrical nature is expansively explored through a nostalgic and expressive melody that is transformed as the movement progresses, leading to a wild tarantella in the final movement.
 The concerto finishes with the opposing forces of the orchestra and the soloist joining together in a race towards an inexorable climax.

-Request score and parts
+Purchase or rent score and parts

 World premiere performance of Clarinet Concertino.
 Pre-concert discussion with Albany Symphony Orchestra’s conductor, David Alan Miller.